 This course teaches what a law enforcement officer’s responsibility is in a hazardous materials incident as awareness-level personnel.
-This course will cover how to detect the presence of hazardous materials, how to survey the scene from a safe distance, and cover how to use the Department of Transportation Emergency Response Guidebook to gain vital information about hazardous materials.
+This course will cover how to detect the presence of hazardous materials, how to survey the scene from a safe distance, and how to use the Department of Transportation Emergency Response Guidebook to gain vital information about hazardous materials.

-This course explores the relationship between human fatigue and important biological functions that impact not only personal well-being and officer safety, but organizational liability and overall risk management.
+This course explores the relationship between human fatigue and important biological functions that impact not only personal well-being and officer safety but organizational liability and overall risk management.

 This course will provide officers with the information necessary to complete a daily observation report for the San Jose Model of field training.
 This course will discuss the purpose of the scale value system, the behavioral anchor approach, and the use of the standard evaluation guidelines.
 Common performance appraisal errors will also be addressed in the training.
 At the conclusion of this course, officers will be able to properly complete a daily observation report.

-This course will introduce officers to apprenticeship programs for law enforcement, corrections, communications, fire, and emergency medical services.
-This course focuses on the San Jose Model of field training; however, it will also briefly discuss other field training models.
-At the conclusion of this course, officers will understand the purpose of field training programs and the key elements necessary for success.
+This course is designed to provide the student with an introduction to apprenticeship programs for law enforcement, corrections, communications, fire, and emergency medical services.
+This course will focus on the San Jose Model of field training; however, it will also briefly discuss other field training models.

 In May 2015, the United States Department of Justice released the comprehensive findings of the President’s Task Force on 21st Century Policing.
 That report summarized six primary findings related to nearly every facet of criminal justice, including training and education.
-This course satisfies multiple areas covered in the task force report and consists of one module, designed to expand participant knowledge in the areas of body worn cameras and law enforcement’s role regarding electronic recordings by the public.
+This course satisfies multiple areas covered in the task force report and consists of one module designed to expand participant knowledge in the areas of body-worn cameras and law enforcement’s role regarding electronic recordings by the public.